 - E-Mail.
 It should be unlimited and free.

 - Anti-Virus & Spam Filtering should be free.

-- Root access should be free and available on all hosting plans except shared hosting.
+- Root access should be available on all private hosting plans except shared hosting.

 - “Domain Validated” SSL Encryption certificates should be free.

 - Monitoring.
 If the provider has the infrastructure to offer it, it should be free.

 - Database service should be free.
 On private servers, it should be private and free.

 Show me the money!
 Why do some hosting providers have 20-page websites with most of the pages not listed on their main menu?
 They are hiding the details of their service so you’ll make an impulse purchase.
 I’ve looked at a lot of hosting websites and I’ve seen many great examples of good web design which clearly defines all the quotas and features of each package on a single page, so there’s no legitimate reason why they can’t all do that.
 They know that’s the information you want.
 They have obfuscated the information on their websites intentionally, because they know if you could easily compare their service with their competitors, you would choose the competition.

 The Hosting marketplace is very ugly, but it’s not hopeless.
 There are practices you can look for which are evidence of an honest provider.
 For example, your hosting provider should clearly define for you any quotas on server resources.
 If they claim that your memory, storage, or CPU usage are unlimited, then they are lying to you.
 Every large host who offers those things has been caught lying, when they shut down their customer websites for using too much of their “unlimited” service.